 - Be aware, curious, and interested in learning about themselves, others, the world and how it works.

 - Be analytical critical thinkers to inquire and investigate the world in order to increase their knowledge about pressing issues of our time.

 - Be empathetic and understand their social responsibility.

 - Recognize multiple perspectives and communicate their views effectively.

 - Plan and collaborate in taking action to improve conditions.

 Throughout the year, students across all grade levels participate in an extensive regional study of one of the continents.
 The classroom studies are celebrated in May on our much anticipated Global Citizen Exchange Day.
 On this day, our students eagerly share their acquired knowledge and research projects with the entire school community.

 Our interdisciplinary program is enhanced by specialist integration, visits from local experts and programming during Friday Morning Meetings and classroom workshops.

 Last year, Meridian partnered with the Wing Luke Museum of the Asian Pacific American Experience and The Burke Museum at the University of Washington.
 All students visited one or both of these museums for a full day, and Meridian faculty benefited from a curricular collaboration with museum educators.
-To learn more about these partnership, please read page one of our 2017 Equity & Inclusion Newsletter.
+To learn more about our community partnerships, please read our 2018 Equity & Inclusion Newsletter.